CompPhotoChem/bachelor-qc-2/azobenzene/README.md

 <br>

 > [!IMPORTANT]
-> Analysis of Results:
-> Generation of charge density differences with Multiwfn:
+> ## Charge Density Differences
 >
+> We will generation the charge density differences from the TD-DFT outputs using Multiwfn.
 > In a first step, you need to convert the orbital files `*.gbw` to `*.molden` files using the ```orca6_2mkl``` function, *e.g.*,
 > ```bash
 > orca6_2mkl td_ss_E-AB_gas -molden